Storm Bebet causing flooding to homes near Sleaford and rail services cancelled

 The excess water was also overwhelming drains on Washdyke Lane in Leasingham, gushing out of the manhole covers in fountains.

-The wet weather generated by Storm Bebet has also impacted rail services today.
+The wet weather generated by Storm Babet has also impacted rail services today.

 Advertisement